patrinoua/microsolutions/README.md

 ## Running the app
-MODIFI apps usually have a client side where most of the functionality is built and a server side, mostly used to retrieve key-word translations.
+MODIFI apps usually have a **client side** where most of the functionality is built and a **server side**, mostly used to retrieve key-word translations.
-You will need to yarn install and start the project in both these directories:
+You will need to **yarn install** and **start** the project in both these directories.

+Before starting the project you will need to create the **.env** file in both these directories.
 **.env** files tell yarn witch port to use while running the project.

 ### client